ICTES-UNIOESTE/LWR-and-LLR-of-fish-species-from-Itaipu-Reservoir/README.md

 The repository includes:

-📂 Excel spreadsheets with raw data for multiple fish species
+📂 Excel spreadsheets with raw data for a fish specie

 📄 A detailed R Markdown (.Rmd) and HTML files that guides users through the process of: